In the golden age of flying in-flight entertainment was very different from today.

 Afternoon tea was a grand affair with full silver service with a collection of sweets and pastries that would tempt even the most resilient weight watcher.

-Many ladies would take their knitting on flights but today knitting needles are banned.
+Ladies would take their knitting on flights but today knitting needles are banned.

 While other mothers would read to their children.